anaandreis/anaandreis/README.md

 ### Hi there, I'm Ana 👋

-#### I'm a junior android developer from Brazil passionate for knowledge with an unusual professional background in movies post-production and Environmental Sciences.
+#### I'm a junior android developer from Brazil with an unusual professional background in Movies Post-Production and Environmental Sciences.

 - 🔭 I’m currently working on **My Research App**